isaacnmm/pestpolicy-hugo2XX/content/posts/termite-prevention/index.md

 - termite
 - prevention
 layout: post
-- -
+---

-- In this article, I've outlined some termite prevention tips to help protect your structures from termites.
-Active fight against [termites](http://npic.orst.edu/pest/termite.html),including termite fumigation and using the best termite killers. *In summary, termite prevention starts by reducing the wood
+In this article, I've outlined some termite prevention tips to help protect your structures from termites.
+Active fight against [termites](http://npic.orst.edu/pest/termite.html),including termite fumigation and using the best termite killers. *In summary, termite prevention starts by reducing the wood-to-soil contract around the structures, remove the cardboard, paper, mulch, plants, wood, or lumber near the structure's foundation.
-- to
-- soil contract around the structures, remove the cardboard, paper, mulch, plants, wood, or lumber near the structure's foundation.

-Also, build a 4
-- inch termite barrier between your house and the mulch. *
+Also, build a 4-inch termite barrier between your house and the mulch. *

 ##  4 Indoor Termite Prevention Tips